-Non-stationarity in the data is in part explained by the presence of sources with different time durations.
-Consider a signal $\B{x}$ that is a superposition of sources with different time-durations.
-Our representation $\Psi(\B{x})$ averages scattering covariance features on a certain window.
-If a source $\B{s}$ has a time-duration that is much smaller than the average window size then it will be averaged out and the representation will barely feature information about such source.
-To take into account the variety of source durations, we consider different averaging sizes in a causal manner.
-We replace $\Av{}{}$ in (\ref{eq:scattering-cov}) by a multi-scale average pooling operator $\Av{} = \big(\Av{t\in w_1} \,,\,\ldots \,,\, \Av{t\in w_K} \big)$.
-Windows $w_1,\ldots,w_K$ have a pyramidal structure, they are of increasing size, all ending at same time, $\Av{t\in w_1}$ looks at recent past while $\Av{t\in w_K}$ looks at distant past.
-To cover a large range of time-scales with few factors we choose $w_{k+1}$ to be four times longer than $w_k$.
-This defines a \emph{pyramidal scattering covariance} representation $\Psi(x) = (\Psi_1(x),\ldots,\Psi_K(x))$ whose factor $k$ is
+Non-stationarity in the data $\B{x}$ is in part explained by the presence of sources at different timescales.
+Our representation $\Psi(\B{x})$ averages scattering spectra features on a certain window.
+If a source has a time-duration that is much smaller than the average window size, it will be averaged out, and the representation will contain little information about such a source.
+To take into account the variety of source timescales, we consider different averaging sizes in a causal manner.
+We replace $\Av{}{}$ in \cref{eq:scattering-cov} by a multi-scale average pooling operator $\Av{} = \big(\Av{t\in w_1},\ldots,\Av{t\in w_K} \big)$.
+The windows $w_1\subset\ldots\subset w_K$ have a pyramidal structure, they are of increasing size, and all ending at the same time, where $\Av{t\in w_1}$ considers recent past while $\Av{t\in w_K}$ considers distant past.
+To cover a large range of timescales, we choose $w_{k+1}$ to be four times longer than $w_k$.
+This defines a \emph{pyramidal scattering spectra} representation $\Psi(x) = (\Psi_1(x),\ldots,\Psi_K(x))$ whose factor $k$ is

-Representation $\Psi(\B{x})$ decomposes the variation over time in the stochastic structure of process $\B{x}$ (seen through scattering covariance) at multiple scales through a multi-scale operator $\Av{}$.
-To our knowledge it is the first scattering-like representation that tackles non-stationary processes.
+The full representation $\Psi(\B{x})$, consisting of all factors decomposes the variation in the stochastic structure of process $\B{x}$ over time through the multi-scale pooling operator $\Av{}$.